“What doesn’t kill you makes you stronger.”

 The end result?
 A defusal of tension and a clear route forward.

-Whether you’re a product owner or a product manager, relying on a shared roadmap to which you’re all agreed is the best way to ensure all stakeholders are aligned.
+Whether you’re a product owner or a product manager, relying on a shared roadmap to which you’ve all agreed is the best way to ensure all stakeholders are aligned.
 (Need a pointer?
 Try the Product Roadmap Template from airfocus).

 Once you’ve got your team structure in place, it’s time to think about decision-making.

-One of the biggest stumbling blocks for any team is getting total, 100% agreement on decisions from everyone involved.
+One of the biggest stumbling blocks for any team is getting a total, 100% agreement on decisions from everyone involved.
 Sadly, this idea is something of a unicorn.
 So, when unanimous decisions simply aren’t possible all the time, what’s the alternative?

 Well, with the right decision-making methodology, your team can reliably make the best call for the business — while still allowing everyone to feel heard and valued.